-In this section, we document various users, the products and KYC info required to enable those products.
-For instance, in this example, the platform will be opening accounts for three user segments.
-So we will be differentiating them with different CIP tags (see: User Details).
+In this section, we document various users, the products and KYC required to enable those products.
+For instance, in this example, the platform will be opening accounts for three user segments, so we will be differentiating them with different CIP tags (see: User Details).

 CIP Tag 2 is an example of the same user type but the ID Score Clip is 0.80 vs 0.70.
-Separating user types in this way ensures that your platform has granular control over the requirements so that they make sense for your customer base and help mitigate risk as appropriate.
+Separating user types in this way ensures that your platform has granular control over the requirements and aligns customers to those requirements to help mitigate risk.

-CIP Tag 3 is an example of a third-party payment account, the platform will only be collecting base document on the individual/entity.
+CIP Tag 3 is an example of a third-party payment account, the platform will only be collecting base documents on the individual/entity.

-In this section, we will ask that the platform articulate their KYC and Risk Strategy (see: Intro to Risk).
-This is usually a good exercise for platforms as it helps reduct financial risk offering a financial product usually poses.
+In this section, we ask that the platform articulates its KYC and Risk Strategy (see: Intro to Risk).
+This is benefical as it helps reduce the risk that accompanies offering a financial product.

-Since in this example the platform is also offering credit services, the platform will also have a Lending Program section in the spec sheet.
+Since in this example the platform is offering credit services, they will also have a Lending Program section in the Spec Sheet.
 This section has two subsections: Lending Box and Underwriting Policy.

 This section goes over the basic terms of the loan.
-The max amount, APR, payment schedule.
+The max amount, APR, and payment schedule.

-In this section, we will ask that the platform articulate their underwriting policy and strategy (see: Intro to Risk) for issuing loans.
-This is an important part of providing access to credit as if not provided responsibility, the users can be under debt and this can become a source of financial loss for the platform.
+In this section, we ask that the platform articulate its underwriting policy and strategy (see: Intro to Risk) for issuing loans.
+Providing an underwriting policy is an important part of providing access to credit responsibily as it can become a source of financial loss for the platform.

-This is the final section of the spec sheet that goes over how much a user and the platform, in aggregate, are able to process through us.
+This is the final section of the Spec Sheet that goes over how much a user and the platform (in aggregate), are able to process through Synapse.

-Transaction Limits are a function of your operating capital and overall fraud occurring on the platform and therefore can be updated overtime.
+Transaction Limits are a function of your operating capital and the overall fraud occurring on the platform and can be updated over time.